General selection models: Bernstein duality and minimal ancestral structures: Introduction

 \section{Introduction}

-{\bf Forward and backward neutral models.} The analysis of models in population genetics is based on two perspectives.
-One traces the evolution of type-frequencies in the population forward in time; the other one the corresponding ancestral structures backward in time.
-The understanding of the interplay between the two perspectives is of great significance for the development of inference methods.
+There are essentially two approaches to study a population genetic model: prospective and retrospective.
+Most prospective processes track the type frequencies of an evolving population.
+Retrospective processes are related to potential genealogies of present populations and they give rise to branching-coalescing structures.
+Both approaches are usually related via duality~\citep{Jaku}.

-A neutral setting typically leads to a driftless stochastic differential equation (SDE) forward in time; whereas coalescent processes describe the genealogies of samples of the population.
-The most classic example is the Wright--Fisher diffusion with two types and its ancestral counterpart, the Kingman coalescent (see \cite{kingman1982coalescent}).
-Forward in time, the evolution of the frequency of one type (in an essentially infinite population) is described by the standard Wright--Fisher diffusion, i.e.
+In a neutral infinite population setting, the type-frequency evolution forward in time is typically described via a driftless stochastic differential equation (SDE); whereas a coalescent process describes the genealogy of a sample from the population.
+In this context prominent examples are the neutral \emph{Wright--Fisher diffusion} and \emph{Kingman's coalescent}~\citep{kingman1982coalescent}.
+The neutral two-type Wright--Fisher diffusion $(X_t:\,t\geq 0)$ describes the frequency of one type forward in time and it satisfies the SDE

-where $(W_t;t\geq 0)$ is a standard Brownian motion.
-Backward in time, the block-counting process of the Kingman coalescent, denoted by $(L_t;t\geq 0)$, describes the evolution of the number of ancestors of a given sample in the population.
-The formal link between the two processes is well-known to be a moment duality (see, e.g. \citep{Jaku} for a survey on duality methods), i.\,e.\,
+with an initial frequency $X_0=x\in[0,1]$, where $W=(W_t:\,t\geq 0)$ is a standard Brownian motion.
+The line-counting process of Kingman's coalescent $(L_t:\,t\geq 0)$ describes backward in time the number of ancestors of a sample containing $L_0=n\in \N$ individuals.
+It is well-known that the formal link between the two processes is a \textit{moment duality}

-There is an alternative way relating the backward and forward perspectives.
-Finite population models allow for a graphical representation as an interactive particle system that unites the two perspectives into the same picture.
-For example, in the neutral Moran model with constant population size $N$ (see \citep{etheridge2011some}) reproduction events that involve two individuals (the parent and the replaced individual) translate into binary coalescence events (two individuals sharing a common ancestor) in the backward picture.
-This leads to a natural coupling (a pathwise duality) between the type-frequency process and the $N$-Kingman coalescent, which traces back the genealogy of the entire population.
-As the size of the population tends to infinity, one asymptotically recovers the duality relation~\eqref{eq:duality-lambda} between the Kingman coalescent and the Wright--Fisher diffusion from the pathwise duality at the level of the finite population approximation.
+The graphical representation of finite population models as interactive particle systems provides a way to embed forward and backward process into the same picture.
+For example, in a \emph{neutral Moran model} with population size~$N$, reproduction events that involve two individuals, the parent and the replaced individual, turn into a binary coalescence event in the backward picture, i.e. two individuals sharing a common ancestor~\citep{etheridge2011some}.
+This leads to a natural coupling (a pathwise duality) between the type-frequency process and the \emph{$N$-Kingman coalescent}, which traces back the genealogy of the entire population.
+The duality relation~\eqref{eq:duality-lambda} can be recovered by considering an appropriate large population limit.